Guidance on data protection

 In order to help you with this, we have developed a simple guide to provide relevant information for clubs and counties.

-As outlined in the guide, a good starting point to ensure compliance with The Data Protection Act is to understand the eight data protection principles set out by the Act.
-These are to ensure that all personal information is:
+As outlined in the guide, a good starting point to ensure compliance is to understand the seven data protection principles.
+These are:

 There are a number of areas in which data protection regulations apply.
 Some of the key ones for clubs and county associations are: